jbrazda/icai-migration-tools/README.md

 # Informatica IICS-CAI Migration Tools

-This Project provides set of IICS Asset Transformation Utilities to automate common transition changes on Design Assets Transformations are mostly implemented using XSLT while providing Ant Scripting to run these transformations in platform independent way.
+This Project provides set of IICS Asset Transformation Utilities to automate common transition changes on Design Assets.
+Transformations are mostly implemented using XSLT while providing Ant Scripting to run these transformations in platform independent way.

 This Tool set uses the same XSLT Processor as Informatica Cloud Platform (Saxon) to provide consistent output for transformed designs

 ## Main Ant Script